- 16 Mar 2023

 - Select Create Jira issue.

-The add-on creates a new issue in your Jira project and converts the sticky note or card into a Jira card.
-The Jira card in Freehand includes the Jira issue ID, summary, type, priority, and status.
-Select the issue ID to open the ticket in Jira.
+A new issue is created in your Jira project and the sticky note or card changes into a Jira card.
+The Jira card in Freehand includes the Jira issue ID, summary, assignee, type, priority, story points, and status.
+Select the issue ID number to open the ticket in Jira.

 Search for Jira issues